Automatic Failover

 However, if instead, node #5 becomes unresponsive, auto-failover is not triggered; since prior to unavailability, the Analytics Service was running only on one node (#5), which is below the auto-failover policy requirement for the Analytics Service (which is 2).

-• A cluster has the following three nodes:
+A cluster has the following two nodes:

 Data, Query, & Search